Concerns about a Doctor’s Health

 Anyone can make a report

 Reporting an unwell doctor can be uncomfortable, but it's often the right thing to do.
 If you aren’t sure you want to make a formal report, you can speak to someone about your concerns and get more information.
-Call the Physician & Public Advisory Service at 416-967-2603 or 1-800-268-7096, ext.
+Call Public Advisory Services at 416-967-2603 or 1-800-268-7096, ext.
 603.

 Some doctors may be required to make a report